Nira Chamberlain

 Nira Cyril Chamberlain (born 17 June 1969) is a British mathematician based in Birmingham, UK.
-He is a Principal Consultant at AtkinsRéalis.
+He is a principal consultant at AtkinsRéalis.

 Early life and education

-Born in Birmingham, Chamberlain always enjoyed mathematics at school and, despite a lack of encouragement from his teachers, studied a BSc in Mathematics at Coventry Polytechnic, graduating in 1991.
+Born in Birmingham, Chamberlain always enjoyed mathematics at school and, despite a lack of encouragement from his teachers, completed a course of study leading to a BSc in Mathematics at Coventry Polytechnic, graduating in 1991.
 He then moved to Loughborough University, where he achieved an MSc in Industrial Mathematical Modelling in 1993.
 In 2014, he completed a PhD at Portsmouth University, under the supervision of Professor Andrew Osbaldestin entitled "Extension of the gambler's ruin problem played over networks".